rkgofiitk/academic-issues.github.io/Topics/ethical_computing.md

 Moshe's article quotes [Adam Smith](https://en.wikipedia.org/wiki/Adam_Smith), a scotish philosopher and economist of 18th century who pioneered thinking in political economy who said "They are led by an invisible hand ...and thus without intending it, without knowing it, advance the interest of the society."
 Vardi opines that Adam Smith's theory of "free market always serves public good" has no theoretical basis.
 According to him "Climate crisis has demonstrated failure of free market."
-Similarly, Big Tobacco companies are surely not for public good.
-Basically, Moshe Vardi's article clearly identifies "ethical practices" as the thin dividing line between free market and public good.
+Similarly, Big Tobacco companies are surely not working for public good.
+Moshe Vardi's article identifies that "ethical practices" as the thin line between free market and public good.
+Crisis of ethics can be devastating if one choose to extend the theory of free market or unfettered business models on the top of AI/ML and big data analytics in guise of public good.

 Coming back to question of crisis of ethics in computing, let us draw the parallel from unethical nuclear research.
 While nuclear power reactors led to energy sufficiency and reduction of carbon footprint and cancer treatment, nuclear explosion was responsible for unimaginable holocausts like Nagasaki and